Ewogijk/runeOS/CONTRIBUTING.md

 # Contributing to runeOS

-Welcome and thanks for taking the time to contribute to runeOS!
+:tada: Welcome and thanks for taking the time to contribute to runeOS! :tada:

 Please take a moment to review this document before starting to contribute.
 It is mostly a collection of guidelines that intend to make working on the project easier for everyone.